kiransharma2016/cka_examprep/README.md

 #This repo will have materials for cka test but it will be useful for practiioners as well.

 #### setting up kubernetes cluster
+1. introduction to containers
+2. introduction to Docker
+3. Introduction to kubernetes
+4. setting up kubernetes cluster

-1. preparing machines
+  ''' 1. preparing machines
   2. instaling prerequisite
   3. instaling docker
   4. installing kubernetes
   5. initialiasing cluster
   6. add nodes
   7. deploy cni
-8. validate the cluster is funcitioninig
+  8. validate the cluster is funcitioninig '''